sudonut/audio-player/Readme.md

 - Pause and play the current song
 - See the current song playing along with the album art (if available) and display the next song that will play
 - Adjust the volume of the music
-- Have a way to navigate to certain points of a song
+- Navigate to certain points of a song